-This Peaches and Cream Ice Cream Pie is filled with broiled peaches and creamy vanilla bean ice cream, piled into a graham cracker crust, and drizzled with butterscotch sauce.
+This Peach Ice Cream Pie is filled with broiled peaches and creamy vanilla bean ice cream, piled into a graham cracker crust, and drizzled with butterscotch sauce.
 The perfect frozen dessert for a hot summer day!

 PEACHES AND CREAM ICE CREAM PIE